If you’re over the age of 55 and haven’t yet got around to writing a will, there is no better time to make one than during 'Free Wills Month 2022'.

 You can find our standard fees and online will pricing here.

 There is no ‘catch’ as such, but it is clearly stated that both the participating solicitor and non-profit organization hope that you will leave a gift to charity in your will.
-This gift is not obligatory and, if you decide to donate, doesn’t have to be significant – many solicitors usually charge around £150 for their will writing services, so you might decide to match this fee as a donation.
+This gift is not obligatory and, if you decide to donate, doesn’t have to be significant – many solicitors and online will writing services usually charge around £150 for their services, so you might decide to match this fee as a donation.

 Any donation you make is not paid when you write your will, but is deducted from your estate when you die.

-If, after a discussion with your solicitor, your estate is deemed to be particularly complicated, you might be charged a fee for the additional time taken to plan and write your will.
+If, after a discussion, your estate is deemed to be particularly complicated, you might be charged a fee for the additional time taken to plan and write your will.

 Free wills in the UK are only available for ‘simple’ or 'basic' wills, which, for most people, will be enough.
 However, for those wishing to leave a gift to step-children or an unmarried partner, a ‘simple’ will might not suffice.
 If this is the case for you, it may be worth considering a more cost-effective will making service such as Wills.Services and avoid those hefty solicitors fees.